datastax/dsbulk/manual/README.md

-# DataStax Loader Overview
+# DataStax Bulk Loader/Unloader Overview

-The Datastax Loader tool provides the ability to load large amounts of data into the database efficiently and reliably.
+The Datastax Bulk Loader/Unloader tool provides the ability to load large amounts of data into the database efficiently and reliably as well as conversely unload data from the database.
 In this release, only csv file loading is supported.

 The tool consists of three main components:
 * [Connectors](./connectors)